After running around shopping for gifts and the best bacalhau for Christmas Eve’s dinner, Lisboetas slowly return to

 3. Enjoy Low Tourism Season

 Lisboetas slowly return to their normal daily routines after two busy weeks of Christmas and New Year’s celebrations, and most tourists don’t include Lisbon on their January trips.
 Since winters in the Portuguese capital are warmer than in other places in Europe and tourist numbers decrease, visiting the city’s attractions in January is perfect.
 Take the time to explore the landmarks and attractions in Belém that are typically busy the rest of the year: Mosteiro dos Jerónimos, Padrão dos Descobrimentos and Torre de Belém.

 If you’re in the mood for some shopping, all stores start their winter collection sales in January to prepare for spring and summer.
 For bargain hunters, this month is the perfect time to get them.
 Pick weekday mornings for all your shopping to avoid crowds.

 4. Start Preparing for Carnaval

 Technically Carnaval (or Mardi Gras) is many weeks away, but it’s the next big festivity on the calendar here in Portugal.
 Christmas decorations on shop windows are replaced with costumes for Carnaval, the time of year when we Portuguese dress up and goof around.

 The cities that take Carnaval very serious are already hard at work since the summer of the previous year choreographing parades, building floats, and sewing costumes.
-Some of them are less than one hour from Lisbon and include destinations like Torres Vedras, Sesimbra, and Ovar.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Some of them are less than one hour from Lisbon and include destinations like Torres Vedras, Sesimbra, and Ovar.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.